Santa Maria in Montesanto, Rome: History

 In July 1825 Pope Leo XII elevated the church to the dignity of minor basilica.

-In this church, on 10 August 1904, Angelo Roncalli, the future Pope John XXIII, was ordained a priest; the event is remembered by a plaque affixed during his pontificate.
+In this church, on 10 August 1905, Angelo Roncalli, the future Pope John XXIII, was ordained a priest; the event is remembered by a plaque affixed during his pontificate.

 Since 1953 the church has become the seat of the "Mass of the artists", a singular initiative conceived in 1941 by presbyter and art historian Ennio Francia; after changing several places for worship, the liturgical event took place in the church in Piazza del Popolo, where every Sunday, for over sixty years, this Eucharistic celebration has been celebrated with representatives of the world of culture and art.
 It is also in this church that the funeral of people linked to the world of culture and television is often celebrated.
 For these reasons, it is also known as "Church of the artists".

 Description

 The statues of saints on the exterior have been attributed to Bernini's design.

 The interior has an elliptical plan, while its so-called "twin" Santa Maria dei Miracoli has a circular plan.
 It has six side chapels (in the "twin" church they are four).
 The cupola is dodecagonal.

 The first chapel on the left is the Cappella di Santa Lucia ("Saint Lucy").
 The second chapel, dedicated to St. Mary Magdalene de' Pazzi, was designed by Carlo Rainaldi to honor the Carmelite nun canonized by Pope Clement XI in 1669.
 The ceiling and the altarpiece of the Miracle of the Saint (ca. 1685) was painted by Ludovico Gimignani.

 The third chapel is the Cappella Montioni.
 The Montioni family commissioned the design to Tommaso Mattei, a pupil of Carlo Fontana.
 The altarpiece of the Madonna with Child and Saints Francis and Jacob (ca. 1687) was completed by Carlo Maratta.
 The Assumption fresco was painted by Giuseppe Chiari.
 Upon the altar is a modern statue of the Angel for the artists by Guelfo (1937–1997).

 The presbytery is stuccoed with angels by Filippo Carcani and houses the miraculous 15th-century altarpiece of the Virgin of Montesanto, which, according to the tradition, was painted by an 11-year-old girl.
 The sacristy has a frescoed vault with angels and the instruments of passion, the altarpiece of the Deposition (ca. 1600) is attributed to Biagio Puccini.

 Under the two twin churches are the remains of two pyramid-shaped funerary monuments, which, in shape and size, are very similar to the Pyramid of Cestius and to the demolished Pyramid of Romulus; like these ones, both the tombs probably date back to the Augustan age and served as a monumental entrance to the Campus Martius, precisely the same function that the two churches have today.

+The church became a titular church in 2023.